ianychoi/horizon-i18n-tools/README.md

 The script does the following:

-* Download up-to-date translations from Transifex with the specified progress (the default is 95%).
+* Download up-to-date translations from Zanata with the specified progress (the default is 95%).
 * Check if all of Horizon django.po, djangojs.po and OpenStack Dashboard django.po
   meet the specified progress.
 If not, remove such languages.